August, 2008

 World Heritage Site

-Malacca has been added to the list of World Heritage Sites by UNESCO, the United Nations Educational, Scientific and Cultural Organisation.
+Malacca was chosen as a World Heritage Site by UNESCO in 2009.
 That makes Malacca the closest World Heritage Site to Singapore.

 George Town in Penang was also added to the list.
 Malacca and George Town are historic cities of the Straits of Malacca.
 They have developed over 500 years of trading and cultural exchanges between East and West.
 The influences of Asia and Europe have given the towns a multicultural heritage that is both tangible and intangible.